acraig5075/kbutwa-utils/README.md

 It's written using C++ and Qt.

 ## Functionality
-It caters for the following:
-1. delete a test
+1. Delete a test
-2. move a test from one component to another
+2. Move a test from one component to another
-3. keyword search to locate tests
+3. Keyword search to locate tests

 ## Installation and usage
 1. Needs the MySQL C++ bindings installed